-- o Starts with sounds of drum (Alugulu) typical of the area - o Song: Vaana Vaanalante Valcherutunnaaru Devuda (a traditional song on rains) - o Followed by sounds of rain and cattle - o Anchor comes up and talks about the impending rainy season and possibility of diseases for cattle.
-She also introduces a traditional animal healer, Hulgera Sangappa, who will be interviewed on the kinds of diseases that afflicts cattle and their natural cures - o Interview with Sangappa follows - o Another song on cattle and rain - o Anchor follows and says that women have far more intimate knowledge of the animal diseases and the healing methods and therefore a discussion with a group of animal health workers. - Discussion follows - o Song: Vaanakalam Poyi Chaana Kaalam Aaye Devuda (a traditional song on rains) - o Anchor: signs off Source: Satheesh (n.d.)
+- Starts with sounds of drum (Alugulu) typical of the area - Song: Vaana Vaanalante Valcherutunnaaru Devuda (a traditional song on rains) - Followed by sounds of rain and cattle - Anchor comes up and talks about the impending rainy season and possibility of diseases for cattle.
+She also introduces a traditional animal healer, Hulgera Sangappa, who will be interviewed on the kinds of diseases that afflicts cattle and their natural cures - Interview with Sangappa follows - Another song on cattle and rain - Anchor follows and says that women have far more intimate knowledge of the animal diseases and the healing methods and therefore a discussion with a group of animal health workers. - Discussion follows - Song: Vaanakalam Poyi Chaana Kaalam Aaye Devuda (a traditional song on rains) - Anchor : signs off

 Why is the DDS radio programme so successful?
-Similar to the KMVS initiative, the DDS programme came out of a need expressed by women in an annual meeting of DDS, and the issues discussed in it are central to the livelihoods and struggles of marginalised dalit women.
-The quotes below from some of the women (Sateesh n.d.) highlight this adequately:
+Similar to the KMVS initiative, the programme came out of a need expressed by women in an annual meeting of DDS, and the issues discussed are central to the livelihoods and struggles of marginalised dalit women.
+The quotes below from these women highlight this adequately:

-Sidddamma, Matoor: 'If we are talking on our radio about our DWCRA13 group's experiences.
+Sidddamma, Matoor: "If we are talking on our radio about our DWCRA group's experiences.
 We will tell about where we bought the goats.
 How did we take care of them.
 What were our problems.
 How did we solve them.
-And how did we make profit out of it.
+And how did we make profit out of it".

-Their (the mainstream) radio has no time for these (micro) details.
+"Their (the mainstream) radio has no time for these (micro) details.
 They only talk broadly.
 For the poor this broadness has no meaning.
 They need (micro) experiences.
 Our radio can do this effectively.
-As we share these experiences we also get other women's (women outside the sangham, the village association of dalit women) support in the work that we are doing'.
+As we share these experiences we also get other women's (women outside the sangham) support in the work that we are doing."

-Pushpalata, Pastapur: 'Our language and their language are very different.
+Pushpalata, Pastapur: "Our language and their language are very different.
 We can't understand their language at all.
 They will never use our language.
 For e.g. I want to tell my fellow women not to stop eating green leafy vegetables during the rainy season.
 Only if I use our language and our imagery do people understand what I am talking about.
-But in the mainstream radio they won't use this language'.
+But in the mainstream radio they won't use this language."